-Often times, children inherit the gene mutation from parents who are carriers but do not show any symptoms of the disease.
-In this scenario, the child has a 25 percent chance of developing beta-thalassemia and a 50 percent chance of being an asymptomatic carrier like their parents.
+About 80-90 million people, or 1.5% of the global population, are carriers of the mutation that causes beta thalassemia.2 Oftentimes, children inherit the gene mutation from parents who are carriers but do not show any symptoms of the disease.
+In this scenario, the child has a 25 percent chance of developing beta-thalassemia and a 50 percent chance of being an asymptomatic carrier like their parents.3

-Southern Mediterranean countries recognize the rise in patients with beta-thalassemia and have increased resources to meet the growing demand appropriately.
-While in Northern and Western Europe, health professionals and policymakers acknowledge this trend, they lack reliable data on the frequency and patterns of the disease just yet.
-Without data, it’s difficult to make the case for investing in programs to address the issue, which means patients struggle to find the right doctors.
+Southern Mediterranean countries recognize the rise in patients with beta-thalassemia and have increased resources to meet the growing demand.
+While in Northern and Western Europe, health professionals and policymakers acknowledge this trend, they lack reliable data on the frequency and patterns of the disease.
+Without data, it’s difficult to make the case for investing in programs to address the issue, creating a challenge for patients to find the right doctors.